 - Floor Cleaner: Aunt Fannie’s Floor Cleaner Vinegar Wash Concentrate: Sweet Mandarin, toxicity rating: A

 - Laundry Detergent: Charlie’s Soap Fragrance-Free Powdered Laundry Detergent, toxicity rating: A

 - Hand Soap: ATTITUDE Hand Soap, Hypoallergenic, toxicity rating: A

 - Dishwasher Detergent: Seventh Generation Automatic Dishwashing Packs, toxicity rating: A

 - Surface Wipes: Babyganics All Purpose Surface Wipes, toxicity rating: A

 - Body Wash: Babyganics Shampoo and Body Wash, toxicity rating: 1

 - Laundry Powder: Molly’s Suds Laundry Powder or Charlie’s Soap Laundry Powder, BioKleen Laundry Powder

-- Laundry Detergents: Ecover Zero, Honest Co., Free and Clear, Young Living Thieves Laundry Soap
+- Laundry Detergents: Ecover Zero, Seventh Generation, Young Living Thieves Laundry Soap